 Based on the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified material misstatements in the directors' report.

-The Companies Act 2014 requires us to report to you if, in our opinion, the disclosures of directors' remuneration and transactions required by sections 305 to 312 of the Act are not made.
+The Companies Act 2014 requires us to report to you if, in our opinion, the disclosures of directors' remuneration and transactions required by sections 305 to 312 of the Act, which relate to disclosures of directors' remuneration and transactions are not complied with by the Company.
 We have nothing to report in this regard.

 INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF MSSL IRELAND PVT.
+LIMITED

-LIMITED Respective responsibilities
+Respective responsibilities